JoshDoody/fsn/coach/faq.md

 To make sure you get your bonus, the best thing to do is ask the person you're referring to drop your name when they're filling out the application form.
 There's a question on there that asks, "How did you hear about me?" - that's the perfect place for them to mention your name.
 That way, I'll know for sure that you referred them, and I can send that bonus your way!"

 If your questions aren’t answered here, [contact me](/contact/) any time and I’m happy to answer other questions you might have.
-Or we can always discuss any questions or concerns you have on our next phone call!